niveda1704/maze/README.md

 ###  Double Click
 1. Navigate to the folder where you saved `maze.html`.
 2. **Double-click** the file.
-3. It will open automatically in your default web browser (Chrome, Edge, Firefox, Safari, etc.).
+3. It will open automatically in your default web browser .

 ##  How to Play